grpc/proposal/A50-xds-outlier-detection.md

 In Java and Go, a Subchannel can specify that its address list has changed.
 This set of scenarios can occur with respect to the plurality of the address list, with the behavior specified for each scenario:

+Before all: Forward the update to the Client Conn.

 1. Single to single:
-    1. Forward the update to the Client Conn.
-    2. Update (create/delete map entries) the map of addresses if applicable.
+    1. Remove Subchannel from Addresses map entry if present in Addresses map.
+    2. Add Subchannel to Addresses map entry if new address present in map.
     3. Relay state with eject() recalculated (using the corresponding map entry to see if it's currently ejected).
       * Note: this is racey in regards to what state gets sent to the Subchannel between an UpdateSubConnState() from the ClientConn from the forwarded UpdateAddress() call.
 This is fine, as the state from the ClientConn will eventually make it's way down to the SubConn, with no negative externalities.

 2. Single to multiple:
-    1. Remove Subchannel from Addresses map entry.
+    1. Remove Subchannel from Addresses map entry if present in Addresses map.
-    2. Remove the map entry if only Subchannel for that address.
-    3. Clear the Subchannel wrapper's Call Counter entry.
+    2. Clear the Subchannel wrapper's Call Counter entry.

 3. Multiple to single:
-    1. Add map entry for that Address if applicable.
-    2. Add Subchannel to Addresses map entry.
+    1. Add Subchannel to Addresses map entry if new address present in map.
+    2. If new address is present in map and currently ejected, eject the Subchannel.

 4. Multiple to multiple:
     1. No op, as the Subchannel continues to be ignored by the Outlier Detection Load Balancer.